eclipse-vertx/vert.x/new/core_manual_js.md

 #### Request Query

 The request object has a property `query` which contains the query of the request.
-For example, if the request uri was:
+For example, if the request URI was:

     http://localhost:8080/a/b/c/page.html?param1=abc&param2=xyz